 Left Bank soil tends to be more gravelly, and yields wines that are generally bolder, higher in tannins and alcohol, and ideal for aging.
 The Right Bank has red clay and limestone soil and produces wines that are a bit softer, with fewer tannins and lower alcohol content.
 These wines offer more fruit and berry flavors compared to the smoky, spice flavors of the Left Bank Bordeaux.

 As opposed to its coastal counterpart, Burgundy is landlocked in eastern-central France.
+Burgundy, or Bourgogne in French, is renowned for producing some of the world's finest wines, particularly from the Pinot Noir and Chardonnay grape varieties.
+The top wines from Burgundy often come from its prestigious Grand Cru vineyards.
 The region stretches from Dijon in the north to Mâcon in the south, while the Chablis sub-region lies a bit further to the north and east—close to the city of Auxerre.
-Winemaking in Burgundy, or Bourgogne in French, dates back to the 1st century AD, but the Catholic monks in the Middle Ages really cultivated the area and honed production techniques as they made wines for the church and aristocracy.
+Winemaking in the area dates back to the 1st century AD, but the Catholic monks in the Middle Ages really cultivated the land and honed production techniques as they made wines for the church and aristocracy.

 Plus, receive travel inspiration, news and latest promotions.